-- What Do HIM Managers Do?
+- What Do Health Information Managers Do?

-- HIM Careers Outlook
+- Health Information Management Careers Outlook

 - RHIA and Other HIM Certifications

-- What Do Health IT Professionals Do?
+- What Do Health Information Technology Specialists Do?

-- Health IT Careers Outlook
+- Health Information Technology Careers Outlook

-- Epic and Other Health IT Certifications
+- Epic and Other Healthcare IT Certifications

 The UW Bachelor of Science in Health Information Management and Technology program has specialty tracks in HIM and health IT.
 Learn more about the tracks or contact an adviser to answer your questions about the degree program.